Md-Imon-Hossin/learning-it/README.md

 #Learning IT

-This project was bootstrapped with [Create React App](https://md-imon-hossin.github.io/learning-it/).
+This project was reacted with [IT project](https://md-imon-hossin.github.io/learning-it/).